azdavis/azdavis.net/posts/en/coffee-shop-analogy.md

 ## Entry-level-plus (L2)

-In the next level, an engineer begins to manage entire systems, instead of individual tasks.
+In the next level, an engineer begins to manage entire projects and systems, instead of individual tasks.
 In the analogy:

 - Ensure the espresso machine is working and producing quality coffee.
 - Man the register and address any issues that come up.